epabrego/DS203-DSOQuad/README.md

 NOTE:
 =
    - If you have WinAVR, cygwin or any other gcc installed, you might get errors.
-Use where.exe command to make the correct arm-none-eabi-gcc.exe and cc1.exe are used.
+Use where.exe command to make sure the correct arm-none-eabi-gcc.exe and cc1.exe are being used.
    - Before recompiling type: del *.o

 Optional for HW 2.81 and later DEVICES ONLY